backlogAK/backlogAK/README.md

 ### Hi there 👋 I'm Ayush,

-A Software engineer passionate about DevOps.:bar_chart:.
+A Software engineer passionate about DevOps.
 I like development, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation
+Strong Advocate for 📜 open source, Cloud computing, 🚀 DevOps, new Innovation.

 - ⚡ **Things to remember:**